carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 objectives:
 - "Understand what is an assembly."
 - "Use an enviroment in a bioinformatic pipeline."
-- "Generate MAGs from an assembled metagenome."
 keypoints:
 - "Assemblies uses algorithms to group reads into contigs."
 - "Three famous algorithms are Greedy extension, OLC and De Bruijin graphs."
-- "Megahit is a metagenome assembler."
+- "MetaSPAdes is a metagenome assembler."
 - "The FASTQ files from the quality control process are the inputs for the assembly software."
 - "A FASTA file with contigs is the output of the assembly process."
 - "Binning can be used to obtain the original genomes (MAGs) from metagenomes."